Strategy – Study Plan for UPSC CSE 2027

 Initial Stage-

-If you are preparing for 2025 ICS exam then you should start preparing from jan/2024 or at least form June/2024.
-In the initial stage of your preparation start with NCERT/State books and also you may refer one or two newspaper as well as maintain notes simultaneously.
-At this stage you do not need to overload yourself. this process may continue for 2 months(Jan + Feb).
+If you are preparing for UPSC CSE 2027 then you should start preparing from Jan/2026 or at least form June/2026.
+In the initial stage of your preparation start with NCERT/State books and also you may refer one newspaper along with daily revision.
+At this stage you do not need to overload yourself.
+This process may continue for 2 months(Jan + Feb).

 Why NCERT/State books?